“A blissfully relaxing, small contemporary hotel with super food and stylish rooms, on Sri Lanka’s sunset coast”

 - The bar only serves beer and wine though BYO liquor is allowed

-- Sea swimming is seasonal (November to April)
+- Sea swimming is seasonal (November to April) - but the 23-metre pool compensates

 - There isn’t a huge amount nearby; Bentota (30 minutes’ drive) is the closest place to shop and dine